Nagacan/AHT21/README.md

 # AHT21
 Tutorial to create a temperature and humidity sensor using AHT21 and Raspberry Pi Zero W.
+Note: Names of Files, passwords, IDs, and Directories (location files are in) are important!

 ## Materials:
 Raspberry Pi Zero WH (W= Wireless, H= Headers (already soldered on))